-- The service worked effectively with healthcare professionals to ensure people received a good standard of healthcare care.
-We saw the service worked closely with health care services including GPs, district nurses, care coordination team, dietitians, parkinson's nurse, speech and language therapists, physio and occupational therapists.
-This ensured people were supported by healthcare services in a timely manner. - A visiting healthcare professional told us they had an excellent working relationship with staff who were quick to respond if they had concerns about people's health.
+• The registered manager worked effectively with healthcare professionals to ensure people received a good standard of healthcare care.
+The registered manager and staff team worked closely with health care services to ensure people's healthcare needs were met.
+These included GPs, district nurses, dietitians, speech and language therapists, physio and occupational therapists.
+This ensured people were supported by healthcare services in a timely manner.
+People confirmed this when we spoke with them.